Lanier Library Association: History

-In 1889, five ladies from Tryon, North Carolina met and discussed the community’s need for a library and subsequently decided to create a club that would offer a place for intellectual and cultural engagement for their community.
+In 1889, five women from Tryon, North Carolina met and discussed the community’s need for a library.
+They subsequently decided to create a club that would offer a place for intellectual and cultural engagement for their community.
 The club’s first meeting was held on January 9, 1889.
-The library's first two books were two volumes of poems by Sidney Lanier, donated to the library by his widow, Mary.
+The library's first books were two volumes of poems by Sidney Lanier, donated to the library by his widow, Mary.
 The club's original membership dues were $0.60 per year.
 This community membership library would be housed in many places over the years: a church basement, the post office and various stores.

-In December 1905 a lot on Melrose Avenue would become the eventual permanent location of The Lanier Library Association, as we know it today.
+In December 1905, a lot on Melrose Avenue would become the eventual permanent location of The Lanier Library Association.

-As membership increased, so did the need for additional space and resources.
-What was once just a club, founded by five ladies, grew through membership, donations and a need for more space for books!
-The Lanier Library does not receive any public funding, but relies solely on its membership dues and additional donations.
+As membership and donations increased, so did the need for additional space and resources.
+The Lanier Library does not receive any public funding but relies solely on its membership dues and additional donations.

 Membership

-Membership fees are critical for The Lanier Library Association, as they do not receive any forms of government support.
+Membership fees are critical for The Lanier Library Association, as it does not receive any forms of government support.
 The Lanier Library Association is a non-profit organization.
 There are different levels of membership they offer.
-There is a complete list of the different membership levels offered on The Lanier Library Associations official website.
-Individual memberships start at $50 annually and there are additional levels that go up to $2500+.
+Individual memberships start at $50 annually, and there are additional levels that go up to $2500+.